Tesla May Have Some Serious Competition From This Startup Electric Truck Company Named After A Marvel Hero

 Tesla’s Semi Truck could be getting some serious competition from a company that shares a name with a Marvel hero.
-Thor trucks, an electric truck startup has recently unveiled their own prototype and, according to The Verge, they are planning to get their vehicles on the road before Tesla does in 2019.
+Thor trucks, an electric truck startup, has recently unveiled their own prototype and, according to The Verge, they are planning to get their vehicles on the road before Tesla does in 2019.

 But Thor’s prototype, called the ET One, is a bit different from Tesla’s truck.
 It has a maximum 3oo mile range to Tesla’s max 500-mile range.
 Tesla has a 300-mile version as well that will retail at $150,000, the same price as Thor’s 300-mile truck.
 Thor is reportedly working on a 100-mile version as well.